 Individuals at Douglas College are responsible for their own copyright use and ensuring they do not infringe other's copyright.

-In Canada, most copyright lasts for the life of the creator plus 50 years (the 'life+50' rule).
+In Canada, most copyright lasts for the life of the creator plus 70 years (the 'life+70' rule).
 For example, if an author dies February 4th, 1962, their work enters the public domain on December 31, 2012.
 Because of the 2022 change to Public Domain in Canada from 50 to 70 years after the death of the author, no new works will enter the Public Domain until 2043.

 For sound recordings, lasts for the life of the creator plus 70 years ('life+70').